stephanemora/azure-docs.fr-fr/articles/active-directory/develop/v2-oauth2-auth-code-flow.md

 `access to XMLHttpRequest at 'https://login.microsoftonline.com/common/v2.0/oauth2/token' from origin 'yourApp.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`

-Vous devez consulter votre inscription d’application et mettre à jour l’URI de redirection de votre application pour le type `spa`.
+Accédez ensuite à votre inscription d’application et mettez à jour l’URI de redirection de votre application sur le type `spa`.

 ## <a name="request-an-authorization-code"></a>Demander un code d’autorisation